This article is part of the Retirement Financial Life Equation (FRLE) series. It was initially published in March 2021 and updated in March 2026.

 Take some cash out of the house using either a home equity loan (HEL) or a home equity line of credit (HELOC).

 Borrowing may make sense if you want to stay in your current home but need a lump sum for maintenance, home improvements, or to spend on something else.
 You have to make sure you can afford the monthly payments.
-Plus, as we discussed in the last article, it’s wise to pay the loan back as soon as possible.
+Plus, as we discussed in my previous articles, it’s wise to pay the loan back as soon as possible.

 There are two main ways to borrow against your home: a home equity loan (HEL) or a home equity line of credit (HELOC), and they differ in some critical ways.

 The HELOC’s advantage is that it isn’t amortized like a traditional first or second mortgage.
-You can make interest-only payments (which are tax-deductible since we can itemize) and pay back the principal at your leisure (or when you eventually sell the house.)
+You can make interest-only payments and pay back the principal at your leisure (or when you eventually sell the house).
+However, at current rates of 7-9%, even interest-only payments are substantial.

-By the way, regardless of whether you take out a HELOC or home equity loan, the interest may be deductible, just like interest on a typical first mortgage.
-Like any mortgage loan, the HELOC or home equity loan is secured by your home as collateral, meaning that you could lose the house to a foreclosure if you default on the payment.
+By the way, regardless of whether you take out a HELOC or home equity loan, the interest may be deductible, just like interest on a typical first mortgage—but only if you itemize deductions and use the funds for home improvements.
+The Tax Cuts and Jobs Act of 2017 eliminated the deduction for home equity debt used for other purposes (paying off credit cards, funding vacations, etc.).
+Like any mortgage loan, the HELOC or home equity loan is secured by your home as collateral, meaning that you could lose the house to foreclosure if you default on payment.

 3. Want to keep the house but need to convert home equity to income?
 Take out a reverse mortgage.